goderich/dissertation/dissertation.md

 However, not all verbs with a final long /iː/ have this alternation: cf. Matu'uwal *mahiy\~bahiyun*, Plngawan *mahiy\~bahyan*, Squliq *mihiy\~bəhyun*, C'uli' *mahiy\~bəhyun* 'to hit, to beat'.
 It is thus root-specific, and limited to only a few words.

 Another even more specific alternation is a final glottal stop /ʔ/ alternating with /l/ in suffixed forms.
 There are very few words with this alternation, shown in @tbl:gs-l-alternation.
 The forms marked with asterisks are taken from Shih [-@shih2008, p.
-16] and Chen [-@chen2012, p.
-137], the rest come from my own field notes.
+16], Chen [-@chen2012, p.
+137], and Egerod [-@egerod1965, p.
+262], the rest come from my own field notes.

 : Alternation of /ʔ/ and /l/ in Atayal dialects {#tbl:gs-l-alternation}